Compound USD Coin (CUSDC) Price Hits $0.0228

 About Compound USD Coin

-Compound USD Coin’s genesis date was July 8th, 2020.
+Compound USD Coin was first traded on July 8th, 2020.
 Compound USD Coin’s total supply is 26,605,059,821 tokens and its circulating supply is 26,605,059,812 tokens.
 Compound USD Coin’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
-Compound USD Coin’s official website is compound.finance.
-Compound USD Coin’s official message board is medium.com/compound-finance.
+The official website for Compound USD Coin is compound.finance.
+The official message board for Compound USD Coin is medium.com/compound-finance.
 The Reddit community for Compound USD Coin is https://reddit.com/r/compound and the currency’s Github account can be viewed here.

 Each money market is unique to an Ethereum asset (such as Ether, an ERC-20 stablecoin such as Dai, or an ERC-20 utility token such as Augur), and contains a transparent and publicly-inspectable ledger, with a record of all transactions and historical interest rates.